Dominican Republic–Haiti relations: Cultural and economic factors

 Though relations since then have improved, the two countries remain deeply divided on demographic, political, racial, cultural and economic lines.
 Haiti's political situation is volatile, and the economy of the Dominican Republic is ten times larger than that of Haiti, prompting many Haitians to move to the DR seeking better opportunities, where they are often the subject of discrimination.

 In the mid-twentieth century, the economies of the two countries were comparable.
 Since that time, the Dominican economy has grown while the Haitian economy has diminished.
 The economic downturn in Haiti has been the result of factors such as internal power struggles, rapid population growth, environmental degradation, and trade embargoes.
 Today, Haiti is the poorest country in the Western Hemisphere.
 There is a lack of resources, and Haiti's population density exceeds its neighbor's by far.
 Despite the UN sending missions since the 1990s, in order to maintain peace, terrible conditions persist.

 One large contributor to cultural dissonance is the language barrier, as Spanish is the primary language spoken in the eastern part of Hispaniola (Dominican Republic) while French and Haitian Creole are spoken in the western part (Haiti).
 Race is another defining factor of Dominican–Haitian relations.
 The ethnic composition of the Dominican population is 70% mixed race, 18% white, and 12% black; while 95% of the Haitian population is black.

-Santo Domingo, Dominican Republic capital city.

 The Dominican economy is also over 1000% larger than the Haitian economy.
-The estimated annual per capita economic output (PPP) is US$1,819 in Haiti and US$20,625 in Dominican Republic.

 The divergence between the level of economic development between Haiti and the Dominican Republic makes their border the one with the highest contrast of all Western world borders and it is evident that the Dominican Republic has one of the highest illegal migration issues in the Americas.